 Tickets: More Information To Follow

 The lineup for this year’s Outside Lands summer music festival has yet to be announced.
-In spite of all this, the Eager Beaver 3-Day Tickets are already sold out.
-As a matter of fact, fans will scoop up the remaining tickets equally as fast upon release.
-In contrast are high-end tickets that may also sell out, like Ken Fulk’s Golden Gate Club at $4,495.
+Despite all this, the Eager Beaver 3-Day Tickets are already sold out.
+Fans will scoop up the remaining tickets as fast as possible upon release.
+In contrast, high-end tickets, like Ken Fulk’s Golden Gate Club, may also sell out at $4,495.
 Whatever the case may be, Outside Lands is the Bay Area’s top summer music festival and is the place to be.
-Last year’s event featured acts like Nelly, Tyler the Creator, Tame Impala and Lizzo.
-Of course, there will be gourmet food, plenty of drink, creative art and a few other surprises.
-If this will be your first time to the festival, don’t bother finding a place to park.
-Ride sharing can also be problematic so consider taking the San Francisco Muni bus 5 Fulton, if you can.
+Last year’s event featured acts like Nelly, Tyler the Creator, Tame Impala, and Lizzo.
+Of course, there will be gourmet food, plenty of drinks, creative art, and other surprises.
+If this will be your first time at the festival, don’t bother finding a place to park.
+Ride sharing can also be problematic,, so consider taking the San Francisco Muni bus 5 Fulton.

 Related: America’s Best Spring Music Festivals 2022